jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 The ground distance (in meters) from the left edge to the right edge of a pixel.
 This value is based on the oblique detector resolution estimate, rather than the detector resolution and is more accurate (particularly for off-nadir images).
 ### Off Nadir Angle
 From the spacecraft, the Off Nadir is the angle between the nadir vector (subspacecraft vector) and the look vector.
 Every pixel in the image will result in a different Off Nadir Angle.
+### Omega Angle
+An exterior orientation angle that describes the rotation around the z-axis of the camera.
+Analogous to "yaw."

 ## P

 ### Phase Angle
 The phase angle is the angle between the sun and the spacecraft at a point on the surface.
 ISIS applications will use SPICE to compute this angle from the ellipsoid or the elevation model (e.g., local slopes) at every pixel.
+### Phi Angle
+An exterior orientation angle that describes the rotation around the x-axis of the camera.
+Analogous to "roll."
 ### Pixel Resolution
 The ground distance in meters from the left edge to the right edge of a pixel.
 ### Planetary Data System